-- Approves of \$750,000 one-time General Fund (from the Governor's proposed resources for mental health workforce) for the Mental Health Practitioner Fund for grants to former foster youth. - Approves of \$2.65 million one-time General Fund (from the Governor's proposed resources for mental health workforce) for scholarships to primary care doctors in medical shortage areas to enroll in the U.C.
-Primary Care Psychiatric Fellowship Program. - Approves of placeholder trailer bill to restore access to Public Use Files consistent with past interpretation of HIPPA. - Approves of January Budget proposed \$50 million General Fund one-time for mental health workforce, including: \$750,000 one-time for the Mental Health Practitioner Education Fund, and \$2.65 million one-time for the UC Primary Care Psychiatric Fellowship Program. - Approves \$35 million in Proposition 63 state administration, contingent on the availability of \$35 million in Proposition 63 county funds, for the 2020-2025 WET Plan. - Approves of converting the 3-year appropriation of \$33.3 million General Fund per year to be ongoing, beginning 2020-21.
+Approves of \$1 million one-time General Fund (set aside from the Governor's Mental Health Workforce Development funding) for grants to former foster youth entering mental health professions.

+- Approves of \$2.65 million one-time General Fund (set-aside from the Governor's Mental Health Workforce Development funding) for scholarships to primary care doctors in medical shortage areas to enroll in the U.C.
+Primary Care Psychiatric Fellowship Program. - Approves of \$50 million General Fund one-time for mental health workforce development, including (as described above): \$1 million one-time for grants for former foster youth, and \$2.65 million one-time for the UC Primary Care Psychiatric Fellowship Program. - Approves \$60 million (\$25 million Proposition 63 Mental Health Services Fund, \$35 million General Fund), contingent on the availability 33 percent in local matching funds, for the 2020-2025 WET Plan. - Approves of converting the 3-year appropriation of \$33.3 million General Fund per year to be ongoing, beginning 2020-21. - Approves of \$2 million General Fund one time for pediatric residencies. - Approves trailer bill to extend the deadline to apply for an extension for seismic safety compliance for Children's Hospital Oakland and Tarzana Medical Center.